dastfs/reposcorer/README.md

 # Repository Scoring System

-An experimental approach to evaluating GitHub repositories based on popularity, community adoption, and recent activity.
+An experimental approach to evaluating GitHub repositories based on stars, forks, and the recency of updates.

 ## Features
 - Fetches repositories from GitHub using a public search endpoint